 It would be hard to find three more disparate guys – Chris Pay hailed from an academic British family that lived in a big house on the corner of my street, the kind of house where his professor father took tea at four and there were wellington boots in the hallway for rainy days.
 Chris Townsend was a beautiful boy, from a very different UK background, he lived with his mom and older brother a few blocks away.
 Chris Baart came from German working stock and lived in a wood-pannelled house over in Sybrand Park near the golf course.
 The Capris were the one thing they had in common.

-My connection to them came through a mysterious kid who seemed to charm his way through every circle in the area – drifting around without any apparent home address, Ray Le Roux was friends with all of us in one way or another.
+My connection to them came through a mysterious kid who seemed to charm his way through every circle in the area, Ray was friends with all of us in one way or another.
 He hung with us girls because it guaranteed him endless cups of coffee and a couch to crash on at need, but he hung with the boys because he got to drink their beer and drive their cars.

-And he is the reason why, and I can’t even remember how, I got to be sitting in the back seat of the light blue Capri on the day that these boys decided to dice their cars down Chapman’s Peak.
+And he is the reason why, and I can’t even remember how, I got invited to join him in and Chris Baart the light blue Capri on the day that these boys decided to dice their cars down Chapman’s Peak.
 Really.
 Up until then it had just been a good excuse to put off going home, but on that day I found out what it feels like when someone grinds through the gears on a muscle car, floors it on the straight and fish-tails it around hairpin bends.
 I’d like to tell you that I was scared, but I’d be lying.
 I can’t even tell you who won.

 What I can tell you is that it was 30+ years ago and I’ve never forgotten it.
 Less than three years later beautiful and sweet-spirited Chris Townsend would be dead – swerving his motorbike on a balmy week-day afternoon to miss a dog, he hit one of the big tree-roots on the edge of Rondebosch common and ended up losing his life.
 Chris Baart would go on to reach the age of maybe 45 before he died suddenly of cancer, and I can only hope that Chris Pay is somewhere going strong as an architect, or rocket scientist.